pnnl/ANIMATE/design/api_design.md

 ---

+## Marks used in this document

+- :one: to be implemented in the first release of the API documentation
+- :arrow_down: intentionally de-prioritized items
+- :heavy_check_mark: completely implemented and tested
+- [x] one version of it has been implemented and tested
+- :star: more involved implementation efforts expected

 ## Intro

 The ANIMATE application programming iterfaces (APIs) are a collection of functions for performing common tasks with ANIMATE.
 These APIs are Python methods implementations with stable and well-documented interface.
 These methods are organized into different API categories (as Python classes) based on their functionalities and subjects.